VerifyTests/Verify/docs/mdsource/parameterised.source.md

 snippet: xunitComplexMemberData

-`SharedVerifySettings.NameForParameter` is required since the parameter type has no `ToString()` override that can be used for deriving the name of the `.verified.` file.
+`VerifierSettings.NameForParameter` is required since the parameter type has no `ToString()` override that can be used for deriving the name of the `.verified.` file.

 ## NUnit